hapax/hapax.github.io/assets/problem-time.md

 **July 8, 2020.** *Why can we remember the past but not the future?
-I discuss how folk metaphysics draws attention to genuine puzzles about the nature of time, and describe what a satisfying physical explanation might look like.*
+I discuss how folk metaphysics draws attention to genuine puzzles about the nature of time, and outline some desiderata for a satisfying physical explanation.*

 #### Brain states and metaphysics